 FROM JOB SITE TO THE OFFICE

 Once Youngblood is back at the office, the BLK3D then serves as his primary reference for measurements.
-He can check measurements captured by the BLK3D’s advanced onboard DISTO—a laser distance meter that can measure up to 820 meters at 1mm accuracy—and through its stereoscopic photos to transfer them to CAD.
+He can check measurements captured by the BLK3D’s advanced onboard laser distance meter that can measure up to 250 meters —and through its stereoscopic photos to transfer them to CAD.
 “Unlike a regular laser distance meter, I keep the BLK3D right at my desktop because I refer to it constantly for a dimension that I missed with the 3D capture, and just for regular dimensions.
 It’s been great.”

 Youngblood also adds how the BLK3D imager has increased his productivity in the office.
 “The best thing about the BLK3D is the photos and how I can to get into a space, snap some photos, then later go into the photos and pick up dimensions that I missed, or items that I intentionally skipped because I knew I could get it straight from the BLK3D.”